Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Feb-26

 Walls: 20-25%

-(Typical R-value: R-10 to R-30, varies with slab insulation and foundation type)
+R-value: R-10 to R-30, varies with slab insulation and foundation type

-(Typical R-value: R-2 to R-10, with insulated fibreglass and steel doors reaching the higher end)
+R-value: R-2 to R-10, with insulated fibreglass and steel doors reaching the higher end

 Pros

-• Minor Energy Savings – Some storm doors include Low-E glass and weatherstripping, though they can’t match the efficiency of a well-insulated new door.
+• Minor Energy Savings: Low-E glass and weatherstripping can help, though less than a new door.

-• Increased Ventilation – During Ottawa’s humid summers, storm doors with screen panels allow fresh air to flow into your home while keeping insects out.
+• Ventilation: Screen panels allow fresh air while keeping insects out.

 Cons